If you have never trained with the prowler sled before, you are missing out.

 - One of the key benefit of treadmill pushing is that it provides the benefits you get with the Prowler sled without the need to purchase one or find a gym with one, if you do not currently attend a gym with a sled.

-- Anaerobic and Aerobic conditioning are both worked by increasing force or increasing amount of total work done
+- Anaerobic and Aerobic conditioning are both worked by increasing force, or increasing amount of total work done.

-- Lower body power is effectively gained through a functional manner which serves to increase your ability on all other lower body movements
+- Lower body power is effectively gained through a functional manner which serves to increase your ability on all other lower body movements.

-Benefits of Prowler Sled
+Benefits of the Prowler Sled

-Prowler Sled is Easy to Use
+The Prowler Sled is Easy to Use

-Due to the simple nature of the Prowler sled, it is suitable for virtually all fitness levels and will definitely assist people to quickly achieve their fitness goals.
+Due to the simple nature of the Prowler sled, it is suitable for virtually all fitness levels and will assist people to quickly achieve their fitness goals.

 One of the biggest advantages of the Prowler sled is that your body is nearly forced in too perfect position every time you use it, and your body generally will adapt to a better “form” as you go heavier in weight.

-Superb for Sports Specific Conditioning
+It Is Superb for Sports Specific Conditioning

-Not many other exercises in the entire world have the same ability to improve both of these energy systems synergistically as the Prowler, and any and all athletes need to take advantage of this!
+Not many other exercises in the entire world have the same ability to improve both energy systems synergistically as the Prowler, and any and all athletes need to take advantage of this!